MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wpf.md

 ::: moniker range=">=vs-2022"

-1. In the **Toolbox**, find the **Button** control, and then add it to the design surface under the RadioButton controls by dragging it to the form in the design view.
+1. In the **Toolbox**, find the **Button** control.
+Add it to the design surface under the RadioButton controls by dragging it to the form in the design view.
 The guidelines can help you center the control.

 1. In the XAML view, change the value of **Content** for the Button control from `Content="Button"` to `Content="Display"`, and then save the changes.